US stocks edge lower as investors weigh earnings, inflation - News Break

 Major companies opened up the latest round of corporate earnings with investors listening closely for clues about how companies have fared during the recovery and how they see the rest of the year unfolding.

-Bond yields reversed course from early trading and rose to 1.41% from 1.36% late Monday.
-Overall, yields have been falling for months after a sharp spike earlier in the year.
+Bond yields reversed course from early trading and rose to 1.42% from 1.36% late Monday.
+Overall, yeilds have been falling for months after a sharp spike earlier in the year.

 The calmer bond market is partly signaling more confidence that rising inflation will likely be temporary and tied mostly to the economic recovery.